iov-one/iov-core/docs/ROADMAP.md

 - [ ] Query and parse account balances from cosmos-sdk binary
 - [ ] Create a sendtx accepted by cosmos-sdk binary
 - [ ] Query and parse transaction (given an account)
-- [ ] Complete high-level BcpConnection tests for querying and moving tokens
+- [ ] Complete high-level BlockchainConnection tests for querying and moving tokens
 - [ ] Add streaming support (watch transactions and account)
 - [ ] Add 1-2 custom transactions and queries to demonstrate feasibility